Business Value and Employment Agreements: An Overlooked Driver of Business Value

-- Non-Solicitation.
-A non-solicitation clause prohibits your employee from soliciting your customers and, with the addition of certain language, from accepting business from your customers (all in an area that competes with your business).
+- Non-solicitation.
+A non-solicitation clause prohibits your employee from soliciting your customers and, with the addition of certain language, from accepting business from your customers.

-- Non-Compete.
-A non-compete clause prohibits your employee from competing with your business, whether for himself or through an employer, within a geographical area.
-This is the most controversial of the restrictive covenants with many believing it prohibits the employee from working ‘in his field.’
+- Non-compete.
+A non-compete clause prohibits your employee from competing with your business, whether for himself or through an employer, for a set time within a geographical area.

 Restrictive covenants are often necessary to enforce the confidentiality provision.
-In order to enforce a confidentiality agreement, the employer must show disclosure or use or intent to disclose or use the confidential information.
-That can be difficult.
+The employer must show that the employee disclosed or used the information or intended to disclose or use the confidential information, which can be difficult.

 With a non-compete, the mere fact that the employee went to work for a competitor is all you need to seek enforcement.

 Restrictive covenants are governed by Florida Statute § 542.335.
 However, there are multiple restrictions and requirements that they must meet in order to be enforceable, so care must be taken up front to draft these provisions of your employment agreement accordingly.

 Employees themselves are a high-value asset for many companies.
 Well-written and properly-implemented employment agreements help protect that asset and increase a business’ value.

 Your employees also create value for your company through their work and the agreements you have with your employees should protect that value as well.
 Provisions in the agreement should ensure that all intellectual property is assigned to the company and that all confidential information is kept secret.
 Restrictive covenants must also be in place to prohibit unfair use of your company’s confidential information.